 Yiddish Film in the United States

-During the early half the twentieth century, feature films in the Yiddish language were produced in and around New York City.
+During the early half of the twentieth century, feature films in the Yiddish language were produced in and around New York City.
 A direct offshoot of the Yiddish theater, these films, as well as those produced in Poland, Russia, and Austria, ranged from farce and musical comedy to melodrama and tragedy.
 The films presented an unusual body of ethnic images and were produced, financed, and directed by a handful of male entrepreneurs hoping to capitalize on the burgeoning film industry.
-During the “Golden Age” of Yiddish film, 1936 to 1939, more than two dozen films opened in New York City to encouraging box-office income, only to be curtailed abruptly by the onset of World War II.
-The films capture the language and life-style, as well as the values, dreams, and myths of the world of Yiddish culture and immortalize some of the greats of the Yiddish theater.
+During the “Golden Age” of Yiddish film, 1936 to 1939, more than two dozen films opened in New York City to encourage box-office income, only to be curtailed abruptly by the onset of World War II.
+The films capture the language and lifestyle, as well as the values, dreams, and myths, of the world of Yiddish culture and immortalize some of the greats of the Yiddish theater.